dotnet/maui/docs/design/APIChangeTracking.md

 ## Changing APIs

 In most cases, you are adding new APIs, so this is pretty simple and intellisense can be used.
-For chaanges and removes, these need to be properly tracked.
+For changes and removes, these need to be properly tracked.

 ### Adding New APIs